sagemathinc/cocalc-howto/SageMathCell.md

 /root/varliblxc.img /var/lib/lxc    btrfs   loop,noatime,compress=lzo       0       0
 ```

-Reboot to make sure that everything is working correctly.
-(At the moment there is no way to recover if you mess up booting process, you'd have to start from scratch.)
+Reboot to make sure that everything is working correctly. \(At the moment there is no way to recover if you mess up booting process; you woudd have to start from scratch or make a support request to [help@cocalc.com.](mailto:help@cocalc.com)\)

 ## Create a Self-Signed SSL Certificate

 For example, follow [this guide](https://tecadmin.net/step-by-step-guide-to-creating-self-signed-ssl-certificates/).
-Combine your private key and certificate into a single file and put them into HAProxy folder with appropriate permissions:
+Combine your private key and certificate into a single file and put them into the HAProxy folder with appropriate permissions:

 ```sh
 openssl genrsa -out mysagecell.key 2048